infiniflow/infinity/README.md

 ## 🎮 Get Started

-### ✈️ Deploy Infinity locally using pip

 Infinity, also available as a Python library, eliminates the need for a separate back-end server and all the complex communication settings.
 Using `pip install` and `import infinity`, you can quickly build a local AI application in Python, leveraging the world's fastest and the most powerful RAG database:

-1. Install the Infinity SDK:

    ```bash
    pip install infinity-sdk==0.2.0
    ```
-2. Write a Python script to conduct a KNN search:

    ```python
    import infinity